mediabots/Install-Windows-Server-through-IPMI-KVM/README.md

 After clicking on "Create Session" button, you should wait for 2 minutes, after that IPMI URL and its credential is visible to you.

-Anyway, you are welcome to choose any other Dedicated provider, which can allow you to have an access of IPMI/DRAC/KVM Session
+Anyway, you are welcome to choose any other Dedicated provider, which could allow you to have an access of IPMI/DRAC/KVM

 <ins>For step-by-step guide, please watch the Youtube Video</ins>